-STAIRS Dut handrails on both sides of all stairs.
-LIVING ROOM AND BEDROOMS Leave lots of space to move around.
+Put handrails on both sides of all stairs.

 Keep stairs well lit.

-Don't use rugs or mats.
-Don't leave anything on stairs that you can Move electrical cords so they are out of your way. trip over.
-Use sturdy furniture and lamps.
+Don't leave anything on stairs that you can trip over.

 Put a non-skid surface on the top of each step.

+BA THROOM

-Put a light switch near the entrance of BATHROOM your bedroom.
-Use non-skid mats and grab bars in tub and Place a lamp or light switch near your bed. shower.
+Use non-skid mats and grab bars in tub and shower.

 Have grab bars installed professionally.

-Keep a phone and a list of emergency phone Replace fixed shower head with handheld type. numbers near your bed.
-Put grab bars beside toilet .
+Replace fixed shower head with handheld type.

+Put grab bars beside toilet.

 Install non-slip flooring throughout.

-ENTRANCE WAYS ☐ Put one night-light in your bathroom and another Keep clear of clutter. in the hallway near the door.
-Have a chair to sit on to change footwear.
-Set your hot water temperature to no more than 120°F (49°C).
-Always test the water temperature before getting into the tub or shower.
-OUTSIDE before getting into the tub or shower.
-Keep all walkways, stairs and the driveway clear KITCHEN and well lit.
+Put one night-light in your bathroom and another in the

+hallway near the door.

+Set your water temperature to no more than 120 °F (49 °C).

+Always test the water temperature before getting into the tub

+or shower.

+ΚI٦ TCHEN

 Put kitchen supplies where they are easy to reach.
-Install outdoor lighting with motion sensors.

 Put heavy items in the lower cupboards.

-Put garden tools and snow shovels away.
-Use a solid step stool with a safety rail for reaching high cupboards.
-Report hazards in the community to your municipality, such as uneven sidewalks.
+Use a solid step stool with a safety rail for reaching

+high cupboards.

 Wipe up spills right away so you won't slip.
-Avoid walking on icy, slippery, or uneven ground.